fmalmeida/MpGAP/docs/manual.rst

 Please be aware that, these parameters set the maximum amount of resources a single job can request to avoid surpassing your system limits.
 These resources are requested dynamically by nextflow https://nf-co.re/usage/configuration#tuning-workflow-resources (we implemented the same principle).

 Also, by its nature, nextflow tries to execute as much as he can in parallel.
-So even you turn these parameters to 4 cpus, for example, if your machine has 12 threads, nextflow may try to run 3 jobs in parallel, each with 4 threads.
-To limit the number of parallel jobs that nextflow launches at a time, you must configure in a custom config file as shown here: https://www.nextflow.io/docs/latest/config.html#scope-executor.
+So even if you turn these parameters to 4 cpus, for example, if your machine has 12 threads, nextflow may try to run 3 jobs in parallel, each with 4 threads.
+To limit the number of parallel jobs that nextflow launches at a time, you must configure it in a custom config file as shown here: https://www.nextflow.io/docs/latest/config.html#scope-executor.

 .. note::

-  The "local" executor is nextflow's default, which will the reality of most users.
+  The "local" executor is nextflow's default, which will be the reality of most users.
 Limiting parallel jobs in local executor would look like this ``executor.$local.queueSize = 1``.
 Please, read NF manual about it.

 .. list-table::
    :widths: 20 10 20 50